 Starting from 2010 performance year, a minimum vesting period for any deferred variable remuneration for the Bank's Senior Management is adopted so that the deferred remuneration will only be vested and released to the awardees with due consideration of fulfilling vesting conditions.
 These pre-defined vesting conditions, depending on the level of the seniority of the Senior Management and key roles assumed by each, normally include factors such as the nature of the business outcomes and risk arising from the activities undertaken by relevant Senior Management in the past, the timeframe during which the risks from these activities are likely to be realised, and the assessment from risk control functions on the Bank's internal control, risk management and compliance performance.
 The vesting of the deferred bonus over a period of years is gradual and no faster than on a pro-rata basis, subject to fulfilment and validation of the pre-defined performance conditions.
-For the deferred cash bonus under the 2020 performance incentive bonus to be awarded to Senior Management in March 2021, the maximum deferment period is no less than three years from March 2021.
+For the deferred bonus under the 2023 performance incentive bonus to be awarded to Senior Management in March 2024, the maximum deferment period is no less than three years from March 2024.

-A "claw-back" mechanism is applied in respect of any unvested deferred variable remuneration if (i) the vesting conditions are not fulfilled; (ii) performance measurement was based on data which is later proven to have been manifestly misstated; (iii) fraud or other malfeasance on the part of the individual employee; or (iv) major violations by the employee of internal control policies.
+A "malus" of the unvested deferred variable remuneration and "claw-back" of paid variable remuneration mechanism may be applied if (i) the vesting conditions are not fulfilled; (ii) performance measurement was based on data which is later proven to have been manifestly misstated or based on erroneous assumptions; (iii) fraud or other malfeasance on the part of the individual employee; or (iv) major violations by the employee of internal control policies or legal requirements.